The Mirrors (part two)

 “Yes…and we’ll need a signal.”

 “Oh, don’t elaborate, Nat.
-She will surely hear me call, from there by the sink.”
+She can surely hear me call, from there by the sink.”

-From the first, Charmante found that she was following herself.
-And again, she was ahead of herself, disappearing, to pop in a flash opposite.
+Charmante noticed first that she was following herself.
+And again, she was ahead of herself, disappearing, to pop back in a flash opposite.
 Stealthy Charmantes darting concerted in a continual dance…

 She felt wobbly.